kgateway-dev/kgateway/docs/content/guides/traffic_management/destination_selection/query_parameter_matching/_index.md

 ### Testing the second parameter

 The second parameter (`param2`) does not have a required value specified.
-If we set a different value for query param 2, the response will be successfully sourced from the Upstream.
+If we set a different value for query `param2`, the response will be successfully sourced from the Upstream.

 <video controls loop>
   <source src="https://solo-docs.s3.us-east-2.amazonaws.com/gloo/videos/querymatch_test3.mp4" type="video/mp4">